kubernetes/test-infra/boskos/README.md

 1. Boskos updates its config every 10min.
 Newly added resources will be available after next update cycle.
 Newly deleted resource will be removed in a future update cycle if the resource is not owned by any user.

+## Other Components:

+[`Reaper`] will be look for inactive resource in free state but occupied (have not been updated for a long time) actively, and reset the stale resources to dirty state for the [`Janitor`] component to pick up.

+[`Janitor`] looks for dirty resources from boskos, and will kick off sub-janitor process to clean up the resource, finally return them back to boskos in a clean state.

+[`Metrics`] is a separate service, which can display json metric results, and has HTTP endpoint opened for prometheus monitoring.

+For the boskos server handles k8s e2e jobs, the status is available from the [`Velodrome dashboard`]

 ## Local test:
 1. Start boskos with a fake resources.json, with `go run boskos.go -config=/path/to/resources.json`